This article discusses how to use SNS Nomad to prepare a remote workflow.

 - Run Nomad on a Mac or Windows machine that has a connection to EVO, whether local or VPN.

 - Choose the parameters for your copy and then click "Review Copy Task" at the bottom.
-Nomad will then scan the specified Premiere project or directory for all matches according to the selected criteria.
+Nomad will then scan the specified Premiere project, directory or ShareBrowser bin for all matches according to the selected criteria.
 Depending on the size of the job requested, this process may take several minutes.
 When completed, a new window will appear, with the expected output of each operation listed, which can be reviewed before the job is actually run.

 - Once all intended materials have been copied, the output can be delivered to edit machines anywhere for offline editing using their existing projects.
 Editors can render to local storage, or if they have a VPN connection, directly back to EVO.